Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

-\begin{quote} We now come to the second point, Popper's accusation of subjectivism.
-Bohr is interested in the interaction between the subject and the object and he also emphasizes the similarity between physics and psychology in which latter science 'we are continually reminded of the difficulty of distinguishing between subject and object' ([8], 15 — original italics).
-But the 'subject' in physics is for him not the consciousness of the observer but 'the agency' used for observation, that is the material measuring instrument (including the body of the observer, and his sense organs); and the 'boundary' dis- appears, in physics, not from between the consciousness of the observer and 'the world'; it disappears from between 'the [atomic] phenomena [and] the [material] agencies of observation' ([8], 54). [...]
-It remains for us to connect what has been said so far with the hypothesis of the relational character of the quantum-mechanical states which was formulated in section 4 above.
-First of all it should now be clear that this hypothesis is a physical hypothesis and not the consequence of some inarticulate philosophical faith.
-It is to be admitted that Bohr also had philosophical reasons to expect a hypothesis of this kind to be true.
-But we have seen that this philosophy did not prevent him from exploring alternatives; and we have also seen that it was the refutation of these alternatives taken together with difficulties such as those mentioned in section 5 which led him back to his original ideas and convinced him, almost to his surprise, of the correctness of his more philosophical outlook.
-Secondly, the hypothesis does not introduce any subjective element but concerns the physical situation only [...].
-The hypothesis has certain similarities with Kantianism, assuming that nature (and the word is here used in almost the same sense as in Kant) depends on our categories and forms of perception.
-The difference is that the physical interactions involved in any act of cognition are taken into account and that consequences for epistemology are drawn from such physical considerations [...].
-Finally, it is evident that the 'observer' and his 'knowledge' nowhere enter the scene.
-All that is asserted is that there are objective conditions which do not allow for the application of certain magnitudes (and of the theories relating these magnitudes to each other) irrespective of whether these objective conditions are now used for improving our knowledge or not.
-In order to make this feature of the hypothesis as clear as possible I shall now illustrate it, as did Bohr ([9] and [88]), with the help of the very similar situation in relativity. [...]
+\begin{quote} Finally, it is evident that the 'observer' and his 'knowledge' nowhere enter the scene.
+All that is asserted is that there are objective conditions which do not allow for the application of certain magnitudes (and of the theories relating these magnitudes to each other) irrespective of whether these objective conditions are now used for improving our knowledge or not. to make this feature of the hypothesis as clear as possible I shall now illustrate it, as did Bohr ([9] and [88]), with the help of the very similar situation in relativity. [...]
 An object may be heavy in one frame, light in another, i.e. $M[0, R']$ may be $M[0, R"]$ and the value changes from one to the other depending on whether we consider the one or the other reference system. [...]
 But again, it would be quite mistaken to try explaining the change in a 'mechanistic' fashion, as the result of an interaction between 0 and R (as is attempted in the electron theory of H. A. Lorentz); and we must again recall Bohr's warning not to confuse 'a mechanical disturbance of the system under consideration' with an 'influence on the very conditions' of the experiment. - \cite{PKF}, page 280-282 \end{quote}